tprasadtp/protonvpn-docker/README.md

         caddy reverse-proxy --change-host-header --from :8000 --to https://ip.me:443
     ```

-- Verify that application containers are using VPN by visiting http://localhost:8000.
+- Verify that application containers are using VPN by visiting http://<hostname or IP>:8000.

 ## Running podman containers with systemd